tcpalmer/nina-scheduler/faqs.md

 _I plan to image from a remote site in the near future.
 How will the plugin handle that?_

 > Simply create a new profile (NINA Options > General > Astrometry) with the site location.
-If the remote site is in a different time zone, you should also reset the Windows time zone when you arrive.
+If the remote site is in a different time zone, remember to reset the Windows time zone when you arrive.